- Find out more about the equality pledge

 - Undertaking community needs assessments for BAME people, disabled people, women, LGBT+ people and men on a low-income

 Cambridge and District Citizens Advice: “Promoting equalities is an integral part of the work that CAB does.
 The Citizens Advice service provides free, independent, non-judgemental, confidential and impartial advice to everyone on their rights and responsibilities.
-It values diversity, promotes equality and challenges discrimination.
+It values diversity, promotes equality and challenges discrimination.”

 Cambridge Ethnic Community Forum: “We want Cambridge to be a place where diverse communities live in harmony and everyone regardless of their background has the opportunity to realize their full potential.
-We are committed to both challenging discrimination and celebrating diversity.
+We are committed to both challenging discrimination and celebrating diversity.”

-Cambridge United strives to have a positive impact in our community and as such we are proud signatories of the Equality Pledge.
+Cambridge United Football Club: “Cambridge United strives to have a positive impact in our community and as such we are proud signatories of the Equality Pledge.
 We endeavour to provide equality of opportunities in football across the city and the wider region so that everyone can share in the benefits of keeping healthy and active.
-We offer walking football, girls’ and women’s football and a variety of disability football programmes designed to remove the barriers to participation.
+We offer walking football, girls’ and women’s football and a variety of disability football programmes designed to remove the barriers to participation.”

-Cambridgeshire Constabulary: “The Peelian principles are the founding principles of modern British policing and the 5th principle states the we should seek and preserve public favour, not by pandering to public opinion, but by constantly demonstrating absolutely impartial service to law, in complete independence of policy, and without regard to the justice or injustice of the substance of individual laws, by ready offering of individual service and friendship to all members of the public without regard to their wealth or social standing, by ready exercise of courtesy and friendly good humour, and by ready offering of individual sacrifice in protecting and preserving life.
+Cambridgeshire Constabulary: “The Peelian principles are the founding principles of modern British policing and the 5th principle states that we should seek and preserve public favour, not by pandering to public opinion, but by constantly demonstrating absolutely impartial service to law, in complete independence of policy, and without regard to the justice or injustice of the substance of individual laws, by ready offering of individual service and friendship to all members of the public without regard to their wealth or social standing, by ready exercise of courtesy and friendly good humour, and by ready offering of individual sacrifice in protecting and preserving life.”

 Cambridgeshire County Council: “Our vision is to make Cambridgeshire a great place to call home, and we want this to be true for everyone in our county.
 We have a significant responsibility to embody the principles of equality and diversity as an employer, a commissioner and provider of services and as an ambassador for the county.
 This means ensuring that:

 - our services are fair and accessible to everyone